Skip to main content

 Profile

-I am a Reader in Theoretical Physics at the Centre for Theoretical Physics, Department of Physics and Astronomy.
-My work has focussed on various aspects of supersymmetric/superconformal field theories and their relation to String/M-theory.
+I am the Head of Physics and Astronomy and a Reader in Theoretical Physics at the Centre for Theoretical Physics.
+My work has focussed on various aspects of supersymmetric/superconformal field theories, their relation to String/M-theory and how they can be attacked with Machine Learning techniques.

 I hold an undergraduate diploma from the University of Patras (Greece), an MSc from Durham University and a PhD from Queen Mary University of London.
-I have previously held postdoctoral positions at the Tata Institute of Fundamental Research (India), King's College London and Rutgers University (USA).
+I previously held postdoctoral positions at the Tata Institute of Fundamental Research, India ('06-'09), King's College London ('09-'11) and Rutgers University, USA ('11-'14) before returning to Queen Mary as staff with a Royal Society University Research Fellowship.

 I am a Fellow of the Institute of Physics.